Lion-King287/Lion-King287/README.md

 **Welcome on my profile-page!** 🍀

-Heyy, I am an aspiring Java developer, most of the projects I start have something to do with Minecraft or Discord :D
+Hey, I am an aspiring Java developer, most of the projects I start have something to do with Minecraft or Discord :D

 Feel free to contact me on [Discord](discord://discord.com/users/691710170157547613): @lion_king287

-Be nice to everyone! 😉